Queens of Crime Fiction: A Century of Female Mastery

 Tana French is known for her psychological thrillers that often explore the complexities of human relationships and emotions.
 Her debut, In the Woods (2007), introduced readers to a gripping blend of psychological and crime fiction.

 Subsequent works include The Likeness (2008), Faithful Place (2010), and The Wych Elm (2018).
-French’s novels are characterized by their intricate plots, rich character development, and atmospheric settings.
+Tana French crafts intricate plots, builds richly layered characters, and creates atmospheric settings that draw readers deeply into her novels.

 Impact and Legacy